- Home

 Item Creation and Editing Tutorials

-- Items include Materials, Tasks, Outwork, Assemblies, Costings, and Extensions to these Types.
+- Items include Materials, Tasks, Outwork, Assemblies, and Costings.

 - Items are used in Transactions (e.g. Invoicing), Estimates, and Inventory.